jkzorz/jkzorz.github.io/_posts/2019-06-11-ANOSIM-test.md

 ![useful image]({{ site.url }}/assets/NMDS_table_excel.png)

 As a reminder, this is the NMDS figure we made in this [tutorial](https://jkzorz.github.io/2019/06/06/NMDS.html).
-I will be checking statistical significance of the groupings of "Time" and "Type" below.
+I will be checking the statistical significance of the groupings of "Time" and "Type" below.

 ![useful image]({{ site.url }}/assets/NMDS.png)

-Just like in the NMDS code, we need to make a data frame with just our abundance information.
+Just like in the NMDS code, we need to make a data frame with only our abundance information.
 The first three columns of my data have information about my samples, so my abundance data goes from column 4 until the end.
 I then need to turn my data frame into a matrix.

 ```
 #make community matrix - extract columns with abundance information, turn data frame into matrix